Behavioral Health and Emergency Preparedness

 PowerPoint presentation by Nancy Carlson.

-- Psychological First Aid (PFA) During and After a Pandemic Influenza
+- Psychological First Aid (PFA) Tutorial

 - Pandemic Influenza: Continuity of Operations (COOP) Training for Behavioral Health Service Providers (PPT: 1.4MB/44 slides) (PDF: 463KB/44 pages)